orsonteodoro/gcf2/profiles/gaming/README.md

     for general use and paying bills.
 This is uncommon, but helps isolation, but doesn't secure if firmware has vulnerabilities or is compromised.

   - Unhardened desktop for gaming.
-Separate device like a smartphone to pay bills or shopping.
+A separate device like a smartphone to pay bills or shopping.

   - Unhardened mostly everything.
 This was a common practice in 1990s to 2000s decade.